 Exiting Spring Canyon, the course picks up the Fossil Creek Bike Path and heads in a southeasterly direction under CR38e and through the wide open expanses of Cathy Fromme Prairie (8, 9, 10 MI).
 Not only will you enjoy Long Views of the mighty Front Range Peaks through this section, but also a gradual 8 mile, 300 foot descent.

-After passing through the Shields St. underpass, you’ll shortly be on the race’s namesake Long View Bike Path, heading south at street level before continuing east on the Fossil Creek Bike Path through the new Redtail Grove Natural Area, under College Avenue, and paralleling Fossil Creek Parkway as you approach Fossil Creek Park (11, 12 MI).
+After passing through the Shields St. underpass, you’ll shortly be on the race’s namesake Long View Bike Path, heading south at street level before turning east onto Hilldale Ave for a quick neighborhood tour.
+In succession, enjoy short stints on Hilldale Ave, left onto Apple Dr, right onto Paradise Lane, right onto Fossil Creek Dr, and then left onto the Fossil Creek Trail through the new Redtail Grove Natural Area.
+Follow the trail under College Avenue and parallel Fossil Creek Parkway as you approach Fossil Creek Park (11, 12 MI).

-Turn south and follow the Loveland Recreational Path, enjoying the beautiful fall colors as the course meanders along the shores of Boyd Lake and through the park campgrounds (20, 21, 22, 23, 24 MI).
-The trail exits the park continuing south through the Allendale Park neighborhood to the Eisenhower Boulevard (Hwy 34) underpass heading for the finish in the heart of downtown Loveland.
+Turn south and follow the Loveland Recreational Path, enjoying the beautiful fall colors as the course meanders along the shores of Boyd Lake and through the park campgrounds (19, 20, 21, 22 MI).
+The trail exits the park continuing south through the Allendale Park neighborhood to the Eisenhower Boulevard (Hwy 34) (23 MI) underpass heading for the heart of downtown Loveland.

-Turn south and follow the Loveland Recreational Path, enjoying the beautiful fall colors as the course meanders along the shores of Boyd Lake and through the park campgrounds (7, 8, 9, 10, 11 MI).
-The trail exits the park continuing south through the Allendale Park neighborhood to the Eisenhower Boulevard (Hwy 34) underpass heading for the finish in the heart of downtown Loveland.
+Turn south and follow the Loveland Recreational Path, enjoying the beautiful fall colors as the course meanders along the shores of Boyd Lake and through the park campgrounds (6, 7, 8, 9 MI).
+The trail exits the park continuing south through the Allendale Park neighborhood to the Eisenhower Boulevard (Hwy 34) (10 MI) underpass heading for the heart of downtown Loveland.

 |Pleasant Hill Lane||11.3mi||–|

-7:00AM – Race Day Half Marathon Packet Pickup opens @ Fossil Creek Park
+8:30AM – Half Marathon Start @ Fossil Creek Park, Fort Collins